 France’s plans to raise the retirement age from 62 to 64 and increase the number of years people will need to work to get a full pension encounter protests nationwide.

 U.K.’s largest pension schemes must take steps now to comply with mandatory reporting on climate-related risks and opportunities.

-The 2023 tax-related limits potentially affect the design, administration, communication and tax reporting for retirement and benefit-related plans.
+The 2024 tax-related limits could affect the design, administration and tax reporting for employee retirement and benefit-related plans.